 CMR is an artist-led project space, exhibition space and membership initiative based in Redruth, Cornwall.

-CMR aims to provide resources and space for learning and development through exhibitions, workshops, talks and events.
+CMR aims to provide resources and space for learning and development through networking, screenings, workshops, talks, exhibitions and events.
 This aims to inspire members within their art practice also creating the potential to work together and network, stage exhibitions, develop projects and ideas and create work that is critically engaged.

 CMR actively encourages experimental, ambitious and genre defying work that may not easily find a platform within existing regional art venues.
 It is flexible in its attitude to mixing and crossing forms.
 This encourages adventurous work and encompasses all art forms - including painting, sculpture, installation, text, digital media, photography, film, sound work, performance, public art & relational practices.